exakat/exakat-ce/docs/_build/html/_sources/Reference/Reports.rst.txt

 It helps documenting the composer.json, by providing more information, extracted from the code.

-This report makes a copy then updates the composer.json, if available.
-It creates a totally new composer.json if the latter is not available.
+This report makes a copy then updates the composer.json, when available; otherwise, it creates a totally new composer.json.

+The report provides a calculated value for "php": "^7.3" and all the identified PHP extensions (such as "ext-exif", "ext-gd", "ext-finfo", etc).
+Core PHP extensions are omitted.

 It is recommended to review manually the results of the suggested composer.json before using it.